WangLukang/STCRNet/README.md

 **Note:** This release represents an initial version of the project.
 The method's steps are not fully integrated yet, and automation is currently lacking.
 We plan to release a more automated version in the near future.

+## Citation

+STCRNet: A Semi-Supervised Network Based on Self-Training and Consistency Regularization for Change Detection in VHR Remote Sensing Images [https://ieeexplore.ieee.org/document/10366814]

 ## Project Overview

 This project aims to provide a solution for semi-supervised change detection tasks.
 The current code version can perform semi-supervised change detection tasks, but it might involve a bit more manual effort.